Contact

 June 2005: The Enlightenment in the Thought of Ernst Cassirer

-June 2002: The impact of the Enlightenment and Haskalah on German-Jewish identity and self-perception
+June 2002: The impact of the Enlightenment and the Haskalah on German-Jewish identity and self-perception

 Master's theses

-Winter semester 2008/09: Luxury and consumption by women in the early modern period
+Winter semester 2008/09: Luxury and consumption among women in the early modern period

-2006: The arranged feeling - love in aristocratic marriages of the 17th century using the example of the diaries of Johanna Theresia Harrach.
+2006: The Staged Emotion – Love in 17th-century aristocratic marriages, illustrated by the diary entries of Johanna Theresia Harrach.
 (2006)

 January 2006: Isolation or integration?
 Jewish life in a Christian environment in the Meppen district during the 18th century

 November 2005: European aristocratic culture and regional roots.
-Culture, politics and career in the East Frisian nobility in the second half of the 18th century
+Culture, politics and career paths amongst the East Frisian nobility in the second half of the 18th century

-October 2004: The position of widows and their significance for the aristocratic family economy in the Osnabrück region in the 18th century using the example of Beate Elisabeth von Korff (1706-1767)
+October 2004: The Status of Widows and Their Significance for the Economic Life of Aristocratic Families in the Osnabrück Region in the 18th Century, as Illustrated by the Example of Beate Elisabeth von Korff (1706–1767)

 State examination theses

-Role conception and female (homo)sexuality between norm and perception in the early modern period.
+Gender roles and female (homo)sexuality: between norm and perception in the early modern period.

-Summer term 2008: Conversions and religious change in the context of migration movements and religious subjectivation in England in the 17th century.
+Summer semester 2008: Conversions and changes of religion in the context of migration and religious subjectification in 17th-century England.

-December 2007: The Poor Law of 1601 and the Poor Law Amendment Act of 1834: What social and societal developments led from a locally administered parish system of poor relief to a state-regulated and publicly controlled system of poor relief?
+December 2007: The Poor Law of 1601 and the Poor Law Amendment Act of 1834.
+What societal and social developments led from a locally administered parish system of poor relief to a state-regulated and publicly controlled system of poor relief?

 December 2007: Autobiographical Writings of Women during the English Civil War

-September 2007: "Languages, That is A Short but fundamental Direction to the Four Principal Languages" - An investigation into language textbooks of the early modern period
+September 2007: “Languages, That is A Short but Fundamental Direction to the Four Principal Languages” – A study of early modern language textbooks

-The English Parliament under the Test Acts: The Politics of the Dissenters in the Years 1661-1689
+The English Parliament under the Test Acts: The Politics of Dissenters in the Years 1661–1689

 Zum Seitananfang scrollen Scroll to the top of the page